No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 Lorem Ipsum

-Understanding Incoterms and Their Impact on Importing from China
+Understanding China Incoterms and Their Impact

 When you’re importing from China, understanding Incoterms is essential.
 These terms define the roles of buyers and sellers in a sales contract, including who handles delivery, insurance, and shipping.